 Employees were asked to check all resources they are aware of.
-Employees were most aware of University Police or Public Safety and least aware of the Local Advocacy Center and Peer Counselors.
-1 employee was not aware of any resources listed.
+Employees were most aware of University police or public safety and least aware of the health educator and the local advocacy center.

-Appendix A
+Appendix A Survey Question Categories

-Student Survey Categorizations

 Demographics (5 questions)